As an Amazon Associate I earn from qualifying purchases. Learn More

 That smoke you see rising out of your hair during straightening, it’s not smoke.
 It is the moisture out of your hair that is evaporating.
 The flat iron seeps out all the moisture out of your hair.
 This makes your hair dry and that’s how it straightens up.

 In the process, natural oils from your scalp will be stripped off, making your hair to become extremely dry.
-Dryness occurs to any hair types, so no one should feel safe.
+Dryness occurs in any hair type, so no one should feel safe.
 Once the natural oils of your hair have been depleted, your hair becomes brittle

 Hair Breakage